2015 Strategic Plan

 GOAL #3: Ensure that families who have terminated for medical reasons know we support them.

-November 2016 progress: Have updated website language and now offer every-other-month TFMR support groups.
+November 2017 progress: Have updated website language and have offered every-other-month TFMR support groups for 18 months now, with great success.

 GOAL #4: Outreach to medical providers about Empty Arms Bereavement to ensure improved support and referrals for patients.